vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

   </div>
 </div>

-## 11.1 The Genesis: Why the Adaptive Granularity Strategy Was Born
+## 11.1 The Genesis: Why Adaptive Granularity Governance Was Born

 ### 11.1.1 The Crisis That Changed Everything